Xanax side effects and its strong potential for abuse and addiction mean that this benzodiazepine is typically prescribed strictly for short-term use.

 The number of people treated for adverse outcomes in ER-associated with Xanax use spiked by 172% from 2004 to 2011.

-How do you know, then, if you or a loved one requires a supervised medical detox from Xanax?
+How can you tell if you or a loved one requires a supervised medical detox from Xanax?

 Ask yourself the following questions:

-1. Do you need to take higher doses of Xanax to achieve the same effect?
+1. Do you need to take higher doses to achieve the same effect?

 2. Have you tried and failed to moderate or discontinue Xanax use?